-Having reviewed the TIS, staff concurs with its conclusions.
-In addition to Transportation Planning staff, the TIS was referred to the Prince George's County Department of Public Works and Transportation (DPW&T) and DPIE, as well as SHA.
-DPIE provided a referral response dated April 2, 2019 (Giles to Barnett-Woods) and SHA submitted a memorandum dated April 8, 2019 (Brown to Onyebuchi), included in the back-up of this technical staff report and incorporated by reference herein, which do not indicate any issues with the traffic analysis.
+The TIS was referred to the Prince George's County Department of Public Works and Transportation (DPW&T) and DPIE, as well as SHA.
+DPIE provided a referral response dated April 2, 2019 (Giles to Barnett-Woods) and SHA submitted a memorandum dated April 8, 2019 (Brown to Onyebuchi), incorporated by reference herein, which do not indicate any issues with the traffic analysis.